hardyoyo/hardy_pre_commit_hooks/README.md

 # Hardy Pre-Commit Hooks

-A collection of pre-commit hook scripts (OK, well, not quite, keep reading), written for me, mostly by me (with an assist from two AIs, ChatGPT and CodePilot).
+A collection of pre-commit hook scripts (OK, well, not quite, keep reading), written for me, mostly by me (with an assist from two AIs, ChatGPT and GitHub Copilot).

 See also: https://github.com/pre-commit/pre-commit